-15 Colorful Entries From Mrs. Byrne's Dictionary of Unusual, Obscure, and Preposterous Words
+15 Entries From Mrs. Byrne's Dictionary of Unusual Words

 If you’re looking to give your vocabulary a little more pop and pizzazz, Mrs. Byrne's Dictionary of Unusual, Obscure, and Preposterous Words has you covered.
 Every entry, however ludicrous, has been accepted as a legitimate English word by at least one major dictionary at some point in time.
 Here are a few of the wackiest, most intriguing words to liven up your conversations.